Myth: The Product Backlog is Maintained Exclusively by the Product Owner

 “The Product Owner is responsible for the Product Backlog, including its content, availability, and ordering.”

 You can read this line as reinforcing the idea the Product Owner should also do all these things.
 So, the Product Owner should write all the items on the Product Backlog.
 The Product Owner should order them.
 And the Product Owner should make the Product Backlog available to both the Scrum Team and stakeholders.

-But the Scrum Guide then continues to describe that the Product Backlog is dynamic and constantly evolves in “an ongoing process in which the Product Owner and the Development Team collaborate on the details of Product Backlog items”.
+But the Scrum Guide then continues to describe that the Product Backlog is dynamic and constantly evolves in “an ongoing process in which the Product Owner and the Developers collaborate on the details of Product Backlog items”.

 So let’s return to the roots so we can understand.

 Back to the essentials of Scrum